ZiyuanJiang825/DPRP/README.md

 ### Step 1: Set up an admin account and request some coins
 Go to Metamask, create an account, and then go to this [website](https://goerlifaucet.com/ ) to request some coins daily.
-Set the private key of admin in `web3_config.py`.
+Set the private key of admin in step 4.

 ### Step 2: Get the API of testnet
 Register an account and a project on Infura, use its Goerli API address, change accordingly in `web3_config.py`